mblakew/lounge-lizard/known-issues.md

 * **GUI display of pinned items:** Currently, when a user clicks the "View pinned items" hyperlink, the raw JSON for the pinned items is displayed in the console.

-* **Error when attempting to Show Users for a Slack DM:** An error occurs if a user right-clicks a direct message/chat for a Slack account and selects **Show Users**.
-The users popup us not displayed.
+* **Users are not displayed for a multi-party Slack DM:** The application does not currently contain any code that will retrieve a list of users who are participating in a multi-party Slack direct message.
+If a user right-clicks such Slack direct message that includes multiple participants and subsequently selects **Show Users**, an empty popup window is displayed.

+* **Update to latest Slack client:** Lounge Lizard currently uses an older, deprecated version of the Slack Node.js SDK (client).
+The application needs to be updated to use a recent, supported version of the client instead.
+Note that this task may become moot once the
+**Updates from Wey** task has been completed as the **feature/updates-from-wey** branch already uses a newer version of the Slack client.

 ## MS Teams